merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ![ABC transporter group maps using two group thresholds](../../images/anvi-draw-kegg-pathways/kos_db_group_grid.png)

-### Compare samples in an enzymes text file
+### Compare samples in an input text file

-The %(enzymes-txt)s introduced above can compare KOs across origins in the same way as multiple contigs databases, without any anvi'o database.
-Add a `sample` column that assigns each row to its sample of origin, where a sample can be, for example, a genome (e.g., *E. coli* versus *K. pneumoniae*), a metagenome, or a transcriptomic or proteomic sample.
-KOs are still read from the rows where the `source` column is `KOfam`, and every such row must have a sample value.
+The %(kegg-reaction-txt)s and %(kegg-compound-txt)s files introduced above can compare data across origins in the same way as multiple contigs databases, without any anvi'o database.
+Add a `sample` column that assigns each row to its sample of origin, where a sample can be, for example, a genome (e.g., *E. coli* versus *K. pneumoniae*), a metagenome, or a transcriptomic, proteomic, or metabolomic sample.
+Every row must have a sample.

-When the `sample` column is present, reactions are compared across samples just as they are across contigs databases: they are colored by the sample or by the number of samples in which they occur, a `colorbar.pdf` key is written, and all of the same coloring and output options apply, including `--colormap`, `--colormap-scheme`, `--reverse-overlay`, `--draw-individual-files`, and `--draw-grid`.
+When a layer's file has a `sample` column but no value column, its elements are compared across samples just as reactions are across contigs databases: they are colored by the sample or by the number of samples in which they occur, a `colorbar_reactions.pdf` (and, for the compound layer, `colorbar_compounds.pdf`) key is written, and all of the same coloring and output options apply, including `--reaction-colormap`, `--compound-colormap`, `--reaction-reverse-overlay`, `--draw-individual-files`, and `--draw-grid`.
+Whether elements are colored by *which* samples or by *how many* is set per layer with `--reaction-sample-summary`/`--compound-sample-summary` (`membership` or `count`; by default `membership` for 3 or fewer samples and `count` above that).
+These per-layer options take the place of `--discrete-colormap-scheme`, which applies to contigs database and pangenome inputs only and is rejected for a text run.
+(If a file has a value column, that value colors each sample's own map; see the quantitative section below.)

 {{ codestart }}
-anvi-draw-kegg-pathways --enzymes-txt /path/to/enzymes.txt \
+anvi-draw-kegg-pathways --reaction-txt %(kegg-reaction-txt)s \
-                        --ko \
                         --draw-grid \
                         --draw-individual-files \
                         -o output_dir
 {{ codestop }}

 Samples can be grouped with a %(groups-txt)s file, like contigs databases.
 The file has the same format, but the items in its first column must be the sample names from the `sample` column.
-As with contigs databases, `--group-threshold` must accompany `--groups-txt`.
+The two files share one sample space and one %(groups-txt)s.
+Whenever a layer summarizes its groups by presence — the default — `--group-threshold` must accompany `--groups-txt`, as with contigs databases: it sets the proportion of a group's samples in which an element must occur for the group to be considered to contain it.

 {{ codestart }}
-anvi-draw-kegg-pathways --enzymes-txt /path/to/enzymes.txt \
+anvi-draw-kegg-pathways --reaction-txt %(kegg-reaction-txt)s \
-                        --ko \
                         --groups-txt %(groups-txt)s \
                         --group-threshold 0.5 \
                         -o output_dir